History of games: India

-The game now known as Ludo – was then called Pachisi (/pəˈtʃiːzi/).
+The game now known as 'ludo' – was originally called pachisi (/pəˈtʃiːzi/).
 The board was made out of cloth or jute.
-A depiction of Pachisi is found in the caves of Ajanta Cavesin Maharashtra, showing that the game was quite popular in the Medieval Era.
-Cross and circle games such as Chaupar and Pachisi may be very old games, but so far their history has not been established prior to the 16th century.
+A depiction of pachisi is found in the caves of Ajanta Caves in Maharashtra, showing that the game was quite popular in the Medieval Era.
+Cross and circle games such as chaupar and pachisi may be very old games, but so far their history has not been established prior to the 16th century.
 Chaupar was a popular gambling game at the court of Mughal emperor Akbar the Great (1556–1605).
 The emperor himself was a fan of the game and was known to play on a courtyard of his palace using slaves as playing pieces.
-Karuna Sharma of Georgia State University, in her research paper –"A visit to the mughal harem: Lives of Royal Women" noted the political side of these board games played at the court.
+Karuna Sharma of Georgia State University noted the political side of these board games played at the court.

 The game of seven stones is mentioned in the Bhāgvata Purāna, a text written in 1000 AD at the latest.
-Several variations of tag, such as kho kho, kabaddi, atya patya, and langdi, are believed to be hundreds or thousands of years old, with certain aspects of kho-kho and kabaddi possibly being mentioned in the Mahabharata (at or before 300 AD), and atya-patya being mentioned in the Naṟṟiṇai (at or before 300 AD).
+Several variations of tag, such as kho kho, kabaddi, atya patya, and langdi (sport), are believed to be hundreds or thousands of years old (or even older as non-human animals are known to play tag), with kho-kho having been played since at least the fourth century BC, certain aspects of kabaddi possibly being mentioned in the Mahabharata (in or before 300 AD), and atya-patya being mentioned in the Naṟṟiṇai (in or before 300 AD).